romanpunia/vitex/README.md

 Edge is licensed under the MIT license

 ## Known Issues
-Script interface covers only there modules for now: Core, Compute, Audio, Network, Graphics, Engine/GUI.
+Script interface covers only these modules for now: Core, Compute, Audio, Network, Graphics, Engine/GUI.